 Mix Your Own Henna

 Making your own henna is easy, fun, and you can't beat the freshness!
-Since henna is so perishable (it only lasts a few days) you'll always get the best results if you DIY.
-In fact, that's why mass-produced henna never works well.
-Who knows how long they took to ship or how long they've been sitting on the shelf (they can also be really toxic - more on that here)!
+Since henna is so perishable (it only lasts a few days at room temperature) you'll always get the best results if you DIY.
+If you've ever seen premade henna cones on a market shelf, that's why they never work well.
+Who knows how long they took to ship or how long they've been sitting there (they can also be really toxic - more on that here)!

-When you make your own henna, you get to customize it exactly how you like it.
-You can even come up with your own unique fragrance!
+When you make your own henna, you get to customize the scent and consistency exactly how you like it!

 This is my tried-and-true super simple, super easy DIY henna recipe.
 It's the same recipe I use for my clients, and get stains like these: